Service Learning for Students

 - Paid internships

-Prior to the service activity, students will participate in a brief orientation.
+Before the service activity, students will participate in a brief orientation.
 The orientation may provide information about the course content, the community service activities, the roles, responsibilities, and expectations for the student.

-Reflection is the process of deriving meaning from service experience.
+Reflection is the process of deriving meaning from the service experience.
 It is the use of critical thinking skills to prepare for and learn from service experiences.
 Reflection is what makes service, Service Learning.